-This allows you to have checklists automatically generated when you receive a new JotForm submission.
-By setting up this particular integration, it will save you from having to manually transfer critical data, in addition to having to launch new Process Street checklists yourself.
+This allows you to have workflows run automatically when you receive a new JotForm submission.
+By setting up this particular integration, it will save you from having to manually transfer critical data, in addition to having to run a Process Street workflow yourself.

 - An MSP IT support team uses JotForm, so clients with technical issues can supply them with the right information

-- The IT support team also uses Process Street checklists to undergo the support process efficiently and effectively
+- The IT support team also uses Process Street workflow runs to undergo the support process efficiently and effectively

-- The team want JotForm submissions to automatically launch Process Street checklists, with all the necessary information already transferred
+- The team want JotForm submissions to automatically launch Process Street workflow runs, with all the necessary information already transferred

-- We will create a trigger for the Zap each time a form submission comes in from JotForm
+- You will create a trigger for the Zap each time a form submission comes in from JotForm

-- We will create an action for the Zap to create a new checklist in Process Street
+- You will create an action for the Zap to run a workflow in Process Street

 Let’s get started.

 You will need the “IT Support Process” workflow added to your account for this to happen.

 Add the workflow to your account either by clicking the above hyperlink or pressing “Edit checklist” on the embed below.

 For this use case, you can use the free JotForm template “IT Service Request Form-2“.
 You should add a dropdown field to this template titled “Operating System“, with three options to choose from – Windows 10, macOS, and Linux Ubuntu.

 By adding the extra “Operating System” field, more integral data can be pushed from the JotForm form through to your Process Street workflow run.
 (You can add or remove additional fields in both the JotForm template and the Process Street workflow to suit your own requirements.)